Superbstingray/DistanceCullingMirrors/README.md

 # DistanceCullingMirrors
 ### Udon script that exposes additional options for mirrors giving the ability to set distance based culling for players, interactables and optionally all other existing layers.

+### This is essentially adding a far clip distance to mirrors and setting it per layer.

  ## Requirements

  * [VRCSDK3-Udon](https://vrchat.com/home/download) v.2021.08.04.15.07+